institutional/grin-transfer/README.md

   --library-directory Harvard \
   --storage r2

-# Local storage (no buckets required, but necessary to specify the storage path)
+# Local storage (no buckets required, but you must specify the path to the directory where files will go)
 python grin.py collect --run-name "local_test" --library-directory Harvard --storage local --storage-config base_path=/tmp/storage

 ```